KankakeeCommunityCollege/foundation/_alumnis/herman-martinez.md

 The opportunity to grow professionally and academically.

-**During your time working at KCC, what are some of the events or moments the at are most memorable?**
+**During your time working at KCC, what are some of the events or moments that are most memorable?**

 One of the most memorable events was seeing all four of my daughters and my spouse walk the stage to proudly receive their KCC degrees.